 In order to maintain a protective level of immunity, dogs require annual boosters or single dose vaccinations.
 We will send reminders (if you have given us permission to do so) but make a note on the calendar when this is due.

 Kennel Cough Vaccination

 The primary cause of the syndrome known as ‘kennel cough’ is a bacterium called Bordetalla Bronchiseptica.
-As a bacterial vaccine this cannot be given as a subcutaneous injection but instead is administered into the nostrils.
+As a bacterial vaccine this cannot be given as a subcutaneous injection but instead is administered into the nostrils or mouth.
 This disease is most commonly associated with dogs gathering together in enclosed spaces such as dog shows and boarding kennels.
 However, the organism is highly infectious and can be transmitted when dogs walk or play together.
 As a ‘non-core’ vaccine we do not automatically give it to all dogs, and we advise you to discuss with your veterinary surgeon the risks to your pet so you can make an informed decision about using this vaccination.